 On paper, grants sound like the perfect funding option for most small businesses.
 After all, grants give you money to spend on your business―but unlike loan money, you never have to pay it back.
 What’s not to love?

 Well, as great as grants are, they do have some downsides.
 But should those downsides stop you from applying?

 In this guide to startup business grants, we’ll help you decide.
 We’ll show you how grants work (the good and the bad) and tell you how to find grants for your business.
 We’ll also point you toward some alternative financing options, in case grants don’t work out for you.

-How to get a startup grant
+How to get small-business grants

 As we already said, grants give money that you don’t have to repay.
 That means you’re getting free funds for your business.

 Of course, actually getting and using those funds can get a little more complicated.
 Here’s what you need to know.